-Licence Variation and Revocation
+Licence variation and revocation

-- 3. Pursuant to schedule 1 paragraph 8 of the Wireless Telegraphy Act 2006 (the "Act"), Ofcom may not revoke this Licence under schedule 1 paragraph 6 of the Act except: - (a) at the request, or with the consent, of the Licensee; - (b) if there is not in force a licence granted to the Licensee by the Isle of Man Communications Commission for the provision of a telecommunications service in that territory; - (c) if there has been a breach of any of the terms of this Licence; - (d) in accordance with schedule 1 paragraph 8(5) of the Act;
+- 3. Pursuant to schedule 1, paragraph 8 of the Wireless Telegraphy Act 2006 (the "Act"), Ofcom may not revoke this Licence under schedule 1, paragraph 6 of the Act except: - (a) at the request, or with the consent, of the Licensee; - (b) if there has been a breach of any of the terms of this Licence; - (c) in accordance with schedule 1 paragraph 8(5) of the Act; - (d) if it appears to Ofcom to be necessary or expedient to revoke the Licence for the purpose of complying with a direction by the Secretary of State given to Ofcom under section 5 of the Act or section 5 of the Communications Act 2003; - (e) if, in connection with the transfer or proposed transfer of rights and obligations arising by virtue of the Licence, there has been a breach of any provision of regulations made by Ofcom under the powers conferred by section 30 of the Act1; - (f) for reasons related to the management of the radio spectrum, provided that in such case the power to revoke may only be exercised after at least five years' notice is given in writing (such notice period must not expire before 11 April 2038); or

-BlueWave Communications Limited - IoM Wireless Access 3.4 GHz Licence Company registration number: 119598C First Issued: 31/10/15 - Licence Number: 1055796 - 18/05/21
+1 These are regulations on spectrum trading.

-- (e) if it appears to Ofcom to be necessary or expedient to revoke the Licence for the purpose of complying with a direction by the Secretary of State given to Ofcom under section 5 of the Act or section 5 of the Communications Act 2003; - (f) for reasons related to the management of the radio spectrum, provided that in such a case the power to revoke may only be exercised after one years' notice is given in writing; - 4.
-Ofcom may only revoke or vary this licence by notification in writing to the Licensee and in accordance with schedule 1 paragraphs 6, 6A and 7 of the Act.
+- (g) if the Licensee has been found to the reasonable satisfaction of Ofcom to have been involved in any act, or omission of any act, constituting a breach of the Wireless Telegraphy (Licence Award) Regulations 2018 ("the Regulations"). - 4.
+Of com may only revoke or vary this Licence by notification in writing to the Licensee and in accordance with schedule 1, paragraphs 6, 6A and 7 of the Act.